 COUNTRIES FOR WHICH THESE RECOMMENDATIONS APPLY

-- All countries in Africa and Asia (except Morocco, Sri Lanka, Taiwan and Turkey)
+- All countries in Asia (except Turkey, Brunei, Bhutan, Maldives, Singapore, Sri Lanka, Taiwan, South Korea)

 This list is updated monthly based on the WHO and ECDC reports.

 Meer nieuws over

 PUBLIC HEALTH BUITEN LAND